 The new theater in Hof was opened in 1994 and has 567 seats in the large hall.
 Most of the seats were occupied the night I was there, even though it was a Wednesday evening in July, which might not seem like an ideal time for filling a theater.

 Before my opera visit I had been to Hof twice, once in 1999 to lead a workshop for the English teachers at the adult education center and once in 2002 to do a presentation of a new series of textbooks.

-The theater in Hof is the sixty-first German opera house I have been to, as listed in my post Sixty-one opera houses in Germany.
+The theater in Hof is the sixty-first German opera house I have been to, as listed in my post Sixty-six opera houses in Germany.

 Watch the trailer of Alcina at the Theater Hof.